amazihue/amazihue/README.md

 ## 👋 Hi, I'm Gina!

-I'm an incoming college freshman who loves creating & being a part of cool things.
-Currently, I'm running [Notes for Support](https://www.notesforsupport.org/), where we've sent 12,500+ letters to COVID-19 patients and healthcare workers across 170+ hospitals in 40 states!
-I'm also working as a MLH hackathon judge.
+I'm a CS student @ Berkeley who loves creating & being a part of cool things.
+Previously, I've led [Notes for Support](https://www.notesforsupport.org/), where we sent 12,600+ letters to COVID-19 patients and healthcare workers across 170+ hospitals in 40 states.
+Currently, I'm working as a MLH hackathon judge.

 <p align="center">